-As your confidence deflates, you look back on your own upbringing, and think about your father – Mr Self-Assured.
-He seemed to have it all – charm, success, popularity and he never seemed to be plagued by self-doubt, unlike you.
-He was the hit of the party, knew everyone and made things happen.
+As your confidence deflates, you look back on your own upbringing, and think about your father – Mr. Self-Assured.
+He seemed to have it all – charm, success, popularity.
+He never seemed to be plagued by self-doubt, unlike you.
+He was the life of the party, knew everyone and made things happen.
 You couldn’t get enough of him.

 How Kids Experience Narcissistic Traits: